Charge and Antipodal Matching across Spatial Infinity: Antipodal matching relations

 We introduce the variable $s=\tanh \tau \in (-1,1)$ and decompose $\sigma$ in spherical harmonics,

 The coefficients then satisfy the Legendre differential equation

 whose solutions are the Legendre functions

 Taking into account the prefactor $\sqrt{1-s^2}$ in \eqref{sigma ansatz}, we can confirm that independent solutions behave either as $O(e^{\tau})$ or $O(e^{-3\tau})$ in agreement with \eqref{sigma expansion}.
 In section~\ref{Sec:Bondi to BS} we found that the mode $O(e^\tau)$ is absent, by explicit mapping of the Bondi data onto the Beig-Schmidt data.
-Therefore we conclude that the relevant general solution for the electric potential takes the form
+Therefore we conclude that the relevant general solution for the electric potential takes the form\footnote{Note added: It has recently been pointed out that one should consider the more general solution \cite{Compere:2023qoa}

+which also include the $l=0,1$ harmonics, and where the coefficients $\tilde a_{lm}$ are chosen such that $\sigma=O(e^{-3|\tau|})$ \textit{up to pure gauge modes} in both limits $\tau \to \pm \infty$.
+These pure gauge modes are associated with the so-called logarithmic translations.
+This prescription is important since the $l=0,1$ coefficients $a_{lm}$ precisely account for the energy-momentum charges.
+Note that the rest of our analysis goes unobstructed when the above solution is used in place of \eqref{sigma solution}, with the understanding that one needs to gauge away the leading $O(e^{|\tau|})$ behavior in $\sigma$ when performing the matching of quantities between $\scri^\pm$ and $i^0$.}

 In particular, it is parity-even under the $\mathcal{H}$-antipodal map,

 in agreement with earlier discussions on the existence of a regular null infinity \cite{Herberthson:1992gcz,Troessaert:2017jcm,Prabhu:2019fsp,Nguyen:2020waf}.
 Making use of \eqref{past limit}, this also directly yields the antipodal relation for the Bondi mass aspect,